lmorg/murex/docs/GUIDE.type-system.md

 For clarity, it is worth explaining a couple of terms:

-1. "Data-types" in _murex_ are a description of the format of data.
-This means that while any stdio stream in UNIX will by "bytes", _murex_ might label that data as being a JSON string or CSV file (for example) which means any builtins that parse that stdio stream, for example to return the first 8 items, would need to parse those types differently.
-Thus a "data-type" in _murex_ is actually more than just a description of a data structure; it is a series of APIs to marshall and unmarshall data from complex file formats.
+1. "Data-types" in Murex are a description of the format of data.
+This means that while any stdio stream in UNIX will by "bytes", Murex might label that data as being a JSON string or CSV file (for example) which means any builtins that parse that stdio stream, for example to return the first 8 items, would need to parse those types differently.
+Thus a "data-type" in Murex is actually more than just a description of a data structure; it is a series of APIs to marshall and unmarshall data from complex file formats.
 This enables you to use the same command line tools to query any type of output.

-2. "Primitive" data-types refer to types that are the required by _murex_ to function.
+2. "Primitive" data-types refer to types that are the required by Murex to function.
 These will be `int`, `float` / `number`, `bool`, `string`, `generic`, `json`, and `null`.
 All other data-types are optional albeit still recommended (unless described otherwise).